Sailaja20/KPMG_QA/readme.md

 ### UI:
 - Implement missing features
     > Please start the application (see instructions below) and explore it to understand what needs to be implemented.
 - Implement the test suite to cover the UI.
-Preferred frameworks are `Jest` and `Cypress` but open to use any frameworks.
+Preferred framework is `CodeceptJs` but open to use any frameworks.

 ### API: